InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 The following guidance applies to coding variables:

 * **Health Outcomes:** Health Outcomes should be defined as binary 0/1 variables with 1 representing the less disirable health/behavioral state.
 For example, the variable anc.less4.last should = 1 when the individual had 3 or less ANC visits during the most recent pregnancy and = 0 when there were 4 or more ANC visits.
 Continuous variables may also be created for Health Outcomes but they will not fit into the quantitative segment profiling phase well.
-Multi-level categorical variables should not be used as Health Outcomes as their complex interpretation as a dependent variable does not fit into the exploratory data analysis regression analysis.
+Multi-level categorical variables should not be created as Health Outcomes as their complex interpretation as a dependent variable does not fit into the exploratory data analysis regression analysis.

 * **Vulnerability variables:** Vulnerability variables have more freedom in how they are defined relative to Health Outcomes as multi-level categorical variables are expected and it's often less clear what which is the more "positive" or "negative" state.
 For example, type of work (Agricultural, Professional, etc.).
-Variables should be coded as binary/categorical data type, or have an additional categorical version of the variable, as all phases beyond Exploratory Analysis are effectively treated as categorical.
-Continuous Vulnerability variables can be created to be used in the Univariate and Exploratory Analysis phases in order to help identify thresholds and gradients across variable states.
+Variables should be coded as binary/categorical data type, or have an additional categorical version of the variable to use, as in all phases beyond the Exploratory Data Analysis variables should be categorical.
+Continuous Vulnerability variables can be created to be used in the Univariate and Exploratory Analysis phases in order to help identify thresholds, relationships, and gradients across variable states.

 **Scripts used:** The parent script 2_data_cleaning.R calls the function defined in:
-* functions/fun_gen_vulnerabilities.R
+* functions/fun_gen_vulnerabilities_dhs.R
-* functions/fun_gen_outcomes.R
+* functions/fun_gen_outcomes_dhs.R

  * Inputs:
     * A survey dataset(s)
  * Outputs:
     * Dataframes for Health Outcomes (outcomes), Vulnerability variables (vulnerability), and combination (outcomes_vulnerability) saved as rds and csv files.
-    * Pathways Workbook (xlsx) with all Outcomes, Vulnerabilities, and available metadata populated.
+    * Pathways Workbook with all Outcomes, Vulnerabilities, and available metadata populated.

 ### Univariate analysis